 If you prefer to bask in the sun and have little tolerance for the cold, North Queensland enjoys largely uninterrupted sunshine all year round.
-Take a trip to Port Douglas and unwind at an eco lodge surrounded by luscious rainforest, or go snorkeling on the majestic Great Barrier Reef.
-Soar above the rainforest’s canopy on the skyrail from Port Douglas to Kuranda, to enjoy a birds-eye-view of a thriving ecosystem.
+Take a trip to Port Douglas and unwind at an eco-lodge surrounded by luscious rainforest, or go snorkelling on the majestic Great Barrier Reef.
+Soar above the rainforest’s canopy on the Skyrail from Port Douglas to Kuranda, to enjoy a birds-eye-view of a thriving ecosystem.

 Kakadu National Park is a winter escape that will enchant you, offering a spectacular collection of winding rivers, waterfalls and rock formations.
 Kakadu’s flora is among the richest in Australia and provides a winter wonderland for wildlife enthusiasts.
 The park experiences heightened tourism during winter, but crowds can be avoided by visiting during the shoulder season.

 Located an hour’s drive from Sydney, the Blue Mountains are the ideal location to unwind and embrace natural beauty.
 The Blue Mountains also host luxury retreats, including the Lilianfels Blue Mountains Resort & Spa and Emirates Wolgan Valley Resort & Spa.
 The latter, nestled within a 4000-acre nature reserve, offers a wide range of spa treatments including a four hour Australian Sunset Ritual.
 Natural highlights of the Blue Mountains include the Three Sisters, Leura and the Botanic Gardens at Mount Tomah.